For more information about activity in your area, contact our regional council representatives:

 The Christian Community - Movement for Religious Renewal

 There are nearly 120 groups and branches recognized by the Anthroposophical Society in America.
 Groups meet on a regular basis, some weekly, some monthly.
 In most cases, groups that have requested formal recognition have an on-going life and have built up a history of work together.

 Click here for a listing of contacts for our groups and branches.
 (The list is in several pages; please scroll through.
-You can click at the top of a column to sort by ZIP, name, state, etc.) Use the navigation links (in the red sidebar at the right) for branches that have their own websites.
+You can click at the top of a column to sort by ZIP, name, state, etc.) Use the navigation links in the red sidebar at the right for branches that have their own websites.

 There are no requirements that groups working out of anthroposophy become officially connected with the Anthroposophical Society or with a local group or branch of the Society.